-Washington, D.C. – Today, Representative Paul Mitchell (MI-10) issued the following statement on H.R.
+Washington, D.C. – Today, Representative Paul Mitchell (MI-10) issued the following statement on passage of H.R.
 1628 The American Health Care Act:

-Washington, D.C. – Today, Congressman Paul Mitchell (MI-10) released the following statement after President Trump’s address to the Joint Session of Congress:
+Washington, D.C. – Rep. Paul Mitchell (MI-10) released the following statement after voting for H.R.
+244 to fund the federal government: